-Thank you for your interest in Cooperative Education, also known as “Co-op”.
+Thank you for your interest in work-based learning, also known as “co-op”.
 Please review the FAQs below to learn more about this program.
-If you need additional information, or would like to speak with a Co-op Coordinator, please call our main office on Central Campus at (704) 330-6217 or contact a Co-op Coordinator at one of our 6 campuses by viewing the “Contact Us” page.
+Connect with us at one of our six campuses by viewing the “Contact Us” page.

 We look forward to helping you put your education to work!

 - How do I get the process started?

 - Work-based learning is in my program of study.
 Are there pre-requisites?

 - How do I find a work-based learning opportunity that is right for me?

 - Will I be paid for the work experience?